zhoumingyi/REOM/README.md

 ### Option 2: Build The Environment using Docker

-(1) To build the environment using Docker, you need to first produce the Docker image:
+(1) To build the environment using Docker, you need to first download the Docker image:

 ```
 cat reom.tar.* >reom.tar
 ```

-Note that if you download the code using the Software Heritage archival repository.
-You need to pull the docker image from docker hub as the Software Heritage archival do not support large files:
+or you can download it using Docker Hub:

 ```
 docker pull zhoumingyigege/reom:latest